Crypto wallet signature scams#

 5. Report the incident through official Centurion channels and appropriate authorities.

-Disconnecting the site is not enough because onchain permissions remain until revoked or exhausted.
+Disconnecting the site is not enough because on-chain permissions remain until revoked or exhausted.

 Stay safe#